Queenstown in summer has it all. It’s the perfect holiday destination.

 More things to do during a summer in Queenstown

 - Onsen Hot Pools: Famous in New Zealand, this is a place to relax and rejuvenate while soaking in the impressive outdoor views overlooking the Shotover River Canyon.
-It’s a must-do for every Instagrammer visiting Queenstown.
+It’s one of the most popular New Zealand hot springs and a must-do for every Instagrammer visiting Queenstown.
 Reserve your Onsen hot pool here.